 YouTube, PowerPoint, and other media and streaming technologies can automatically convert speech to text in real time using voice recognition technology.
 Because of variability in audio quality, differing speaker voices (especially if there are multiple speakers, and more so if they speak at the same time), levels of background noise, etc., raw automated captions tend to have inaccuracies.
 These technologies may also omit punctuation.

 In certain controlled settings, such as when one person is speaking with very clear and annunciated audio, purely automated captioning may sometimes be sufficient.
 Automated captions can also be useful in generating a transcript and captions for archival media—after a human review and correction process.

 Delivery of Real-time Captions

 The generated text must be synchronized with the audio stream as closely as possible.
-Many real-time multimedia technologies support captioning directly in the interface.
+Many real-time multimedia technologies, such as YouTube and Zoom, support captioning directly in the interface.
 When captioning is not directly supported, it may be delivered through dedicated applications or browser-based apps running parallel to the multimedia software or hardware.